-Ride on an authentic stagecoach or take a ride on a real steam engine and pan for gold!
+Ride on an authentic stagecoach or ride on a real steam engine and pan for gold!
 You can even watch an old western-type show with real can-can dancers.

 Take an excursion on the white river when you ride the Calico River Rapids.
 Rafters meet up with several surprises in the wild, such as indigenous wildlife, whimsical homesteaders, and even some real roaring rapids.
 In addition, check out the Silver Bullet for more thrills of the Ghost Town.

-The Silver Bullet is an Old West-themed steel roller coaster that is inverted; sure to get the blood pumping!
+The Silver Bullet is an Old West-themed steel roller coaster that is inverted and sure to excite you!
 Like what you read?
 Get your Knott’s Berry Farm Skip-the-Line tickets now!

-See Related: Fun & Best Things to Do in Fresno, California
+See Related: Things to Do in Fresno, California

 4. Knott’s Soak City Water Park

 Address: 8200 Beach Blvd.
 Buena Park, CA 90620

 What is the best place to be when the mercury soars in the triple digits?
 Why, in the water, of course!
 Anaheim has the answer to this question with a 15-acre water-inspired theme park at Knott’s Soak City Water Park!

 The adventure park is next to Knott’s Berry Farm and has twenty-three water slides.
 These slides are both body and tube style and include the Shore Break, which features a family raft ride and six other ways to experience waterslides.